-Claudio has performed for Mobius Dance Company, Theatralia, for choreographer Bettina Strickler and for ‘les ballets C de la B’.
-He has sung the roles of Befana and La Rapina in the New European Opera production of L’Opera Seria by Florian Gassmann and the role of Tolomeo in G.F.
+Claudio has performed for Mobius Dance Company, Theatralia, for choreographer Bettina Strickler and for les ballets C de la B. He has sung the roles of Befana and La Rapina in the New European Opera production of L’Opera Seria by Florian Gassmann and the role of Tolomeo in G.F.
 Haendel’s Giulio Cesare in Egitto for Opéra de Baugé.
-In 2011/ 2012 he toured in Au-delà, a dance-theatre piece choreographed by Koen Augustijnen and produced by ‘les ballets C de la B’.
-In 2015 Claudio participated in the dance-theatre piece La Société des Bêtes Feròces/ The Society of Wild Beasts, conceived and performed in collaboration with Sarah Bostoen, Steve de Schepper and Fatou Traoré.
+He has toured with Au-delà, a dance-theatre piece choreographed by Koen Augustijnen and produced by les ballets C de la B.

 Claudio Girard’s voice is featured in the 2016 album Overview Effect by Roger Goula (Cognitive Shift Recordings / One Little Indian).

-Claudio has presented his own performance work at The Place, Hackney Empire, Battersea Art Centre and at the Greenwich Dance Agency, London.
-Since 2004, he has taught contemporary dance and voice/ movement integration in the UK, in Belgium and in Italy.
+Since 2004, he has taught contemporary dance and voice/ movement practice in the UK, in Belgium and in Italy.